bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/privacy-and-robustness-in-lightning.md

 Simplicity is a virtue in itself, right?
 So you can try to increase fairness.
 If you reduce simplicity, you end up actually often stepping backwards.
-So I really, the thing that really appeals about element symmetry is it's simple.
+The thing that really appeals about element symmetry is it's simple.
 And every scheme to fix things by introducing more fairness and try to reintroduce penalties and everything else ends up destroying the simplicity.

 Speaker 1: 00:00:27